MSkalai1998/bhuvithedataguy.github.io/_posts/2021-08-03-integrate-debezium-and-sink-connectors-with-aws-glue-schema-registry.md

     - https://twitter.com/BhuviTheDataGuy
     - https://www.linkedin.com/in/rbhuvanesh
     - https://github.com/BhuviTheDataGuy
-image: "/assets/aws/Integrate Debezium And Sink Connecters With AWS Glue Schema Registry.jpeg"
+image: "/assets/aws/Integrate Debezium And Sink connecters With AWS Glue Schema Registry.jpeg"
 ---
-Integrate Debezium And Sink Connecters With AWS Glue Schema Registry AWS Glue Schema Registry is providing the schema registry for streaming platforms like Kafka, AWS MSK, Kinesis and etc. If you are on the AWS ecosystem and planning to build something like a DataLake or LakeHouse, then a centralized repository for your schema registry is very important and it'll simplify the whole process by having a single point of contact.
+Integrate Debezium And Sink connectors With AWS Glue Schema Registry AWS Glue Schema Registry is providing the schema registry for streaming platforms like Kafka, AWS MSK, Kinesis and etc. If you are on the AWS ecosystem and planning to build something like a DataLake or LakeHouse, then a centralized repository for your schema registry is very important and it'll simplify the whole process by having a single point of contact.
 Even I had a similar scenario where I need to integrate the Debezium connecter with the AWS schema registry.
 We are planning to leverage LakeHouse, DataLake, and maybe DataMesh in the future.
 So we would like to have a single repo for the schema registry that will fit into the AWS ecosystem.
 As a part of this, we wanted to add Debezium with the Glue Schema Registry.

 > NOTE: AWS documentation has a section for the Kafka connect integration, but those steps are not working, and if you are a newbie to Kafka, then it may be difficult to understand that.

 ## Integration:

 AWS schema registry doesn't natively support by any other Kafka connect.
-We have to add the AWS Schema Registry libraries to the Kafka workers and then add the properties to the respective connecters.
+We have to add the AWS Schema Registry libraries to the Kafka workers and then add the properties to the respective connectors.
 This library is completely opensource and provides support for storing the schema in Avro, JSON, and Protopuf format.

-{% include lazyload.html image_src="/assets/aws/Integrate Debezium And Sink Connecters With AWS Glue Schema Registry.jpeg" image_alt="Integrate Debezium And Sink Connecters With AWS Glue Schema Registry" image_title="Integrate Debezium And Sink Connecters With AWS Glue Schema Registry" %}
+{% include lazyload.html image_src="/assets/aws/Integrate Debezium And Sink connecters With AWS Glue Schema Registry.jpeg" image_alt="Integrate Debezium And Sink connectors With AWS Glue Schema Registry" image_title="Integrate Debezium And Sink connectors With AWS Glue Schema Registry" %}

 Let's do the integration by compiling the AWS schema registry library.
 Make sure you have Java version 1.8 or later.